cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/overview.md

 With DXD, you can:

-- Manage Cinchy objects related to a particular solution/data product (Data Experience) as code.
+- Manage Cinchy objects related to a particular solution/data product (also known as a Data Experience) as code.
 This code can be exported from an existing Cinchy environment used for development.
 - Leverage existing software development best practices around change management using source-control
 - Deploy the Data Experience into other Cinchy environments.